Where our

 Each year, the Selection Committee awards scholarships to deserving students who demonstrate academic excellence, leadership potential, and a commitment to their community.

-Towns We
+Eligible Towns

 Bethel, Bridgeport, Brookfield, Cos Cob, Danbury, Darien, Easton, Fairfield, Georgetown, Greenwich, Hawleyville, Monroe, New Canaan, New Fairfield, Newtown, New Milford, Norwalk, Old Greenwich, Redding, Ridgefield, Riverside, Sandy Hook, Shelton, Sherman, Southport, Stamford, Stratford, Trumbull, Weston, Westport, Wilton.